Five Startup Exit Strategies

 - Outside investors want to collect their return.
 Remember that equity investments are not like loans with interest.
 The investor sees no return until he cashes out, or the company is sold.
 Even three years is a long time to wait for any paycheck.

 - Entrepreneurs love the art of the start.
 Assuming your startup takes off, you will probably find that the fun is gone by the time you reach 50 employees or a few million in revenue.
 The job changes from creating a “work of art” to operating a “cookie cutter.”

 In three to five years, you will be anxious to start a new entity, with new ideas and spinoffs that have built up in your mind, and certainty that you can avoid all those potholes you hit the first time around.
 If your startup was less than a success, you’ll definitely want to erase it from memory.

 So here are the most common exit strategies and considerations these days for planning purposes:

 - Make it your cash cow.
-If you are in a stable, secure marketplace, with a business that has a steady revenue stream, pay off investors, find someone you trust to run it for you, while you use the remaining cash to develop your next great idea.
+If you are in a stable, secure marketplace, with a business that has a steady revenue stream, then pay off your investors and find someone you trust to run it for you, while you use the remaining cash to develop your next great idea.
 You retain ownership and enjoy the annuity.
 But cash cows seem to need constant feeding to stay healthy.

 - Liquidation and close.
 Even lifetime entrepreneurs can decide that enough is enough.
-One often-overlooked exit strategy is simply to shutdown, close the business doors, and liquidate.
+One often-overlooked exit strategy is simply to shut down, close the doors, and liquidate.
 There may be a natural catastrophe, like 9/11, or the market you counted on could implode.
 Make rules up front so you don’t end up going down with the ship.